QuantumScriptHub/SOD-diffusion/README.md

 - --pretrained_model_name_or_path : [Pretrained model](https://huggingface.co/stabilityai/stable-diffusion-2/tree/main) path for stable-diffusion-2 from hugging face, you need to download it and place it in a local directory.
 - --swinb_model_path : [Pretrained Swinb backbone model](https://drive.google.com/file/d/1YK4h_jgQU-PuvgIvlle9JDonxND4uUeQ/view), you need to download it and place it in the corresponding local path.
 - --train_img_list : img_list.txt, including the absolute path of all train images.
-- --train_gt_list : gt_list.txt, including the absolute path all ground truth masks.
+- --train_gt_list : gt_list.txt, including the absolute path of all ground truth masks.
 - --val_img : Path of the validation set of images.
 - --val_gt : Path of the validation set of ground truth masks.